CodeFromAnywhere/actionschema-search/search.md

 - ✅ Added a dynamic `reference.html` and link to it via `search.html`
 - To allow for longer queries, can do a match of providerslug on each word that contains one, for now.

+# ❗️ JSON Schema & OAS Validation

+Still get errors like `JSONParserError: Token "OperationsWithTags" does not exist.` and `JSONParserError: Token "paths" does not exist`

+Ensure the OAS and schema gets validated at every step.

+I now don't have any requirements and input validation on all my functions.
+It'd be great if things could be validated first before putting it into the function because it's wasting me a lot of time already if I can't locate the bug.
+Things are getting complex.

+If something is wrong

 # Provider search and selection

 - For each provider result, call `/search/operations?q=%s&providerSlug={%p}` with same prompt and find top operations.